Zhoushanglin100/SLR-ADMM-cifar10/README.md

 - Parameter for SLR and ADMM both
     - quant-type: : define sparsity type, choose from  [binary, ternary, fixed, one-size]
-    - num-bits: If use fixed number bits, please set bit length
+    - num-bits: If use fixed and and one-size number bits, please set bit length
     - update-rho: Choose whether to update initial rho in each iteration, 1-update, 0-not update
     - init-rho: initial rho for all layers